Kudaes/rust_tips_and_tricks/README.md

 # DInvoke_rs
 To me, the most straighforward way to create a new tool in Rust that requires the interaction with the Windows API is to download the [Dinvoke_rs](https://github.com/Kudaes/DInvoke_rs/tree/main/dinvoke_rs) project and use it as a template, adding my code on top of it.
 Dinvoke_rs offers three main functionalities:

 * **DInvoke**: It allows to dynamically find and execute unmanaged code.
-This is perfect since it allows us to call any function of WinAPI withtout leaving any trace in the final PE IAT, increasing our OPSEC.
+This is perfect since it allows us to call any function of WinAPI without leaving any trace in the final PE IAT, increasing our OPSEC.
 * **Manualmap**: Manually maps any PE as LoadLibrary (or the operative system) would do, both from disk and memory.
 * **Overload**: It manually maps a PE in a file-backed memory section of the current process.

-In case that you only need the DInvoke functionality, I have created a [minimalist branch]() on the repository that contains the minimum code required in order to use that crate.
+In case that you only need the DInvoke functionality, I have created a [minimalist branch](https://github.com/Kudaes/DInvoke_rs/tree/minimalist) on the repository that contains the minimum code required in order to use that crate.
 In case that you want to use the rest of the functionalities described before, just download the code from the main branch.

 Once we have the DInvoke_rs project, we can start calling any WinApi function that we need.
 For that, it is required to follow these simple steps (the steps below show how to call **ntdll!NtAllocateVirtualMemory**):